aporeto-inc/gaia/doc/documentation.md

 ##### `restrictedPermissions` `[]string`

-Retricts the permissions of token.
+Restricts the permissions of token.
 This will reduce the existing permissions that normally apply to the token according to the policy engine.

 For instance, if you have administrative role, you can ask for a token that will